vinod-sigadana/go-ddd-cart/README.md

 would love help to continue to make this a working ddd example with at lease a few boundaries and proper golang "best practices".
 There is a lot more to do, and lots of refactor my "Janky" code.

 project structure
 application
 client
 db
->>this is where the dynamodb local stuff will go. domain infrastructure model
+-----this is where the dynamodb local stuff will go. domain infrastructure model